 It makes them happy and more engaged with the learning process.
 This talk can be even more enjoyable and productive when it is for a specific purpose.

 I have found during my years as a university lecturer and English teacher that both students and clients work best when they are given room to speak about a variety of topics over a term or course.

-We as trainers like to perform, make jokes, present and share our knowledge, but this is the conventional method of speak, present and deliver: something often associated with long lectures and classes based around textbooks.
+We as trainers like to perform, make jokes, present, and share our knowledge, but this is the conventional method of speaking, presenting, and delivering: something often associated with long lectures and classes based on textbooks.

 Having worked at several universities, I have received comments from students about me “lecturing” in seminars and not breaking up the delivery with plentiful discussion.

 I learned this in the corporate world, where I had lengthy conversations with business leaders and executives in Mexico City for five years.